Take a Tour of Lwiro …

 The Lwiro Primates Rehabilitation Center

-To learn more about the Lwiro Primates Rehabilitation Center and its vital work in the conservation of eastern chimpanzees and other primates, visit their website at https://www.lwiroprimates.org/about.
+To learn more about LPRC and its vital work conserving chimpanzees and other primates, browse the Annual Reports below and visit the sanctuary’s website.

 “Mama”